It all started with an idea and a book. And the idea came to Sara Azzolini.

-“The Latemar Dragons” written by Beatrice Calamari, and illustrated by Simone Frasca.
-The first playbooks were born from Beatrice Calamari’s tale: 7 Findadragon Adventures which accompany children and help them discover the Dragon Forest.
+“I Draghi del Latemar”is written by Beatrice Calamari with illustrations by Simone Frasca.
+The first gamebooks were born from the stories of Beatrice Calamari: the Findadragon Adventures will guide the children in the Dragon Forest.

 “The mystery of the Feudo Dragons” was written by the students of the Istituto Comprensivo Statale Marzari Pencati di Predazzo and Alberta Rossi.

-Roundtotheright or roundtotheleft?
+“Roundtotheright or roundtotheleft”?
 The dahú looks for balance.
-Some people say it looks like a goat, but it isn’t.
-It definitely has four legs: shorter on one side and longer on the other side.
-This explains why it is forced to always turn right or to the left, almost risking extinction.
+Some people say it looks like a goat, but it’s not.
+We certainly know it has four legs: shorter on one side and longer on the other.
+Which explains why it is always forced to turn to the right or to the left, almost risking extinction.

 “The crooked fairy tales of Dahù” was born from the imagination of 4 writers and 4 illustrators: different styles, a poker of unpublished stories dedicated to a single and legendary character.
 The Dahù is a very strange animal.
 Someone saw him climbing among the impervious pinnacles of the Latemar.